sharan-kalaburgi/Hr-Attrition-Dashboard/README.md

 **Key Project Highlights:**

-1. **Data Collection:** I initiated the project by collecting comprehensive data on employee attrition, leveraging various sources to ensure a holistic representation of workforce dynamics.
+1. **Data Collection:** I initiated the project by collecting comprehensive data on employee attrition, to ensure a holistic representation of workforce dynamics.

 2. **Data Transformation with Power Query:** Employing Power Query, I transformed raw data into a structured format, ensuring its readiness for in-depth analysis.
 This phase involved cleaning, filtering, and shaping the data to derive meaningful conclusions.